eduardoenemark/java-migration-example/README.md

 This example project of a web application that using java 8, but have desire migration to java 21.
 To migration of web application are make using the [IBM Migration Toolkit for Application Binaries](https://www.ibm.com/docs/en/wamt?topic=migration-toolkit-application-binaries).

-IBM Migration Toolkit make scanning into all dependencies of war file and at the end presents a report.
+IBM Migration Toolkit make scanning into all dependencies of war file and at the end presents a full report.
 You can get report of the example project by running:

 ```cli
 . ./ibm-analyze.sh